 Fenders, chain guards, and even a strong rack could mean you get better value for your money.

-Different Types Of Bikes For Over 400 Lbs People.
+FAQs for Bikes for Over 400 Lbs

 Buying a muscular bike that can support you is a major step towards getting more exercise, rediscovering a healthier you, and living a more fulfilling life.